aerospike/aerospike-client-python/doc/data_mapping.rst

     The *serialization* config param of :func:`aerospike.client` registers an \
     instance-level pair of functions that handle serialization.

+    Unless a user specified serializer has been provided, all other types will be stored as Python specific bytes.
+Python specific bytes may not be readable by Aerospike Clients for other languages.

 The following table shows which Python types map directly to Aerospike server types.